 I kept in mind that the visual design of the app was a crucial part of encouraging children to consistently use the app to track their asthma.
 Some words that inspired the brand identity were "fun" "kid-friendly" "bold" and we wanted to use large text with a lot of visuals to keep children engaged.

 After evaluating the InVision prototype with project managers and developers we iterated the design process.
 Because there were several main features of the app that the client wanted to highlight, figuring out the organization of the features and establishing clear information architecture was crucial.
 Then we had a series of QA sessions to ensure the final product was functional and accessible.

 This project was my first end-to-end product design and seeing my work in the app store was a very rewarding experience.
-I struggled a lot to balance between moving forward and getting the details right, but eventually I had to embrace the uncertainty and messiness of a real-life project.
+I struggled a lot to balance between moving forward and getting the details right, but eventually I had to embrace the uncertainty and messiness of a real world project.

 From our initial research to product launch, we only had three months to design and build the entire app.
-Because of the scope and time limitation, we had to move as efficiently as possible, which meant focusing on the most critical features rather than perfecting secondary ones.
-Even though there were times I was hung up on small visual elements and put too much effort into features that were not necessary to the launch, I eventually learned how to prioritize and help maximizing the efficiency of the team.
+Because of the scope and time limitation, we had to move as efficiently as possible, which meant focusing on the most critical features rather than spending too much time perfecting secondary features.
+Even though there were times I was hung up on small visual elements and put too much effort into features that were not necessary to the launch, I eventually learned how to prioritize and maximize the efficiency of the team.

 The launch of the product was a priority for this phase of the project and there is definitely some room for improvement.
-Usability testing with a group of families will be conducted and improvements on the main features especially the asthma education section will be made.
+Usability testing with the patients will be conducted and improvements on the main features especially the asthma education section will be made.